Canadian Tire Motorsport Park: IMSA WeatherTech SportsCar Championship

 It was announced in September 2013 that Canadian Tire Motorsports Park was chosen to host an annual round of the IMSA SportsCar Championship beginning in 2014.
 The new series replaced the American Le Mans Series as the feature race during the tracks annual SportsCar Grand Prix, which is Canada's largest annual sportscar race.

 NASCAR Canada Series

 The NASCAR Canada Series has visited the facility at least twice annually every year since its inaugural season in 2007.
-Currently the race is known as the Clarington 200 and takes place during the tracks Victoria Day SpeedFest Weekend and its Chevrolet Silverado 250 weekend.
+Currently the race is known as the CarGurus 200 and takes place during the tracks Victoria Day SpeedFest Weekend and its Chevrolet Silverado 250 weekend.